skat/emcs-b2b-ws-sample-client-java/README.md

 Sample client for the EMCS B2B Web Service Gateway developed in Java and using open source libraries.

 **IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.
+This Java-client is just one example of how a B2B web service can be accessed.
+The client must not be perceived as a piece of production code but more as an example one can take inspiration from and can use to quickly get started to test whether your company can implement a successful call to one of the B2B web service using the company's digital signature.
+SKAT can not be held responsible if a company uses this client or parts of it in their own systems.

+**VIGTIG MEDDELELSE**: SKAT yder ikke support på kildekoden i nærværende kodebibliotek.
+Denne Java-klient er kun et eksempel på hvordan B2B webservicene kan tilgås.
+Klienten skal således ikke opfattes som et stykke produktionskode men mere som en eksempel man kan lade sig inspirere af og kan bruge til hurtigt at komme i gang og få afprøvet om ens virksomhed kan gennemføre et succesfuldt kald til en af B2B webservicene ved at bruge virksomhedens digitale signatur.
+SKAT kan ikke stå til ansvar hvis en virksomhed anvender klienten eller dele af denne i deres egne systemer.

 ## About the client